-For the Equations in Microsoft Word Usability Walk-through, please use the following NVDA and MathCAT settings if possible.
+For the Equations in Microsoft Word , please use the following NVDA and MathCAT settings if possible.

 For NVDA to work with digital math content, it needs to have an add-on installed.
-The best addon for speaking math and creating math braille codes in Nemeth or UEB is the MathCAT plug-in.
-This group’s efforts are focused on evaluating how well the Microsoft Equations work in Word for screen reader users.
+The best add-on for speaking math and creating math braille codes in Nemeth or UEB is the MathCATAdd-on.
+The DAISY/Math-a11y group’s efforts are focused on evaluating how well the Microsoft Equations work in Word for screen reader users.
 To avoid stumbling across known limitations in screen readers, please use the following:

-There are usually at least three choices: eSpeak NG, Microsoft Speech API, Windows OneCore voices.
-All synthesizers work, but the Windows OneCore voices don’t support speaking “a” properly and the other options should be used.
-In particular, the Microsoft Speech API is a good substitute for the OneCore voices.
+There are usually at least three choices: eSpeak NG, Microsoft Speech API, and Windows OneCore voices.
+All synthesizers work.

 Note: in case you need it, see the MathCAT Settings documentation.